 Growing up in Singapore, I’ve always felt comfortable living in the city.
 Squeezing into the train, experiencing rush hour, taking an Uber, going out for a meal late at night – these are things I associate with the city.
 Even on holidays, I love traveling to cities because I enjoy breathing their subcultures and experience living like a local.
 It was to my horror that I was “posted” to a university town (Gottingen) for my exchange program instead of a big city.

+Being that my high school education came from an online high school, my perception of university was slightly off.
 My perception of a university town before exchange was that of a small town.
 1-2 bars everyone goes to, a handful of decent restaurants, and not many events to join (I really love watching concerts and I knew that no band would tour through my place).
 My friends who went on exchange told me it was very quiet and it can get quite lonely.
 I was quite worried as I was the only Singaporean going to Gottingen for exchange.

 When I first arrived, I was greeted by a local student who brought me to my accommodation (if you ever have a chance to sign up for this, I suggest you do.
 It is really helpful and good to make friends).
 I was super fortunate as my buddy invited me to a bar with his friends at night.
 Initially, I was worried about this new environment but I convinced myself that I should try something new.
 From there, I met one of my closest friends on exchange.